Victor-Onokopasah/it-support-labs/Hardware-Troubleshooting/Lab01_PC-Components-Safety/README.md

 # Lab 01 – PC Components & Safety

-Objective:
+## Objective
 Identify the main internal and external components of a personal computer, understand their functions, and apply proper safety procedures when handling hardware.

-Safety Gear:
+## Safety Gear
 To ensure proper handling of computer hardware and prevent damage from electrostatic discharge (ESD), the following safety equipment was used during this lab:

--Anti‑Static Wrist Strap – Worn on the wrist and clipped to a grounded metal part of the PC case to safely dissipate static electricity before touching internal components.
+- **Anti‑Static Wrist Strap** – Worn on the wrist and clipped to a grounded metal part of the PC case to safely dissipate static electricity before touching internal components.
 This prevents accidental ESD that could damage sensitive parts such as the CPU, RAM, and motherboard.

--ESD‑Safe Gloves – Lightweight, conductive‑fiber gloves worn when handling delicate components to avoid transferring skin oils or fingerprints to contacts and circuitry.
+- **ESD‑Safe Gloves** – Lightweight, conductive‑fiber gloves worn when handling delicate components to avoid transferring skin oils or fingerprints to contacts and circuitry.
 These gloves also provide an additional layer of static protection while maintaining dexterity.

-Rationale:
+## Rationale
 Using both an anti‑static wrist strap and ESD‑safe gloves demonstrates adherence to industry‑standard safety protocols.
 This not only protects the hardware but also reflects professional practice expected in IT support and repair environments.

- Reference Material:
+## Reference Material
-1. Technical Education and Skills Development Authority (TESDA).
-Introduction to Computer Hardware Servicing (NC II).
-Philippines: TESDA, 2013.
+1. Technical Education and Skills Development Authority (TESDA). *Introduction to Computer Hardware Servicing (NC II).* Philippines: TESDA, 2013.
    – Official government training module covering PC hardware, safety, preventive maintenance, and basic troubleshooting.

-2. Cisco Networking Academy.
-IT Essentials, Version 8.
-Cisco Systems, Inc.
+2. Cisco Networking Academy. *IT Essentials, Version 8.* Cisco Systems, Inc.
    – Comprehensive IT support curriculum aligned with CompTIA A+ objectives, including hardware, operating systems, networking, and security labs.

-3. IBM SkillsBuild.
-IT Support Fundamentals Learning Path.
-IBM Corporation.
+3. IBM SkillsBuild. *IT Support Fundamentals Learning Path.* IBM Corporation.
 Available at: [IBM SkillsBuild IT Support Courses](https://skillsbuild.org/students/course-catalog/it-support)
    – Free, self‑paced modules covering hardware, software, networking, troubleshooting, cloud, and customer service skills.
 Used for supplementary diagrams, terminology, and scenario‑based exercises.

-Tools & Resources
+## Tools & Resources
 - Anti-static wrist strap
 - Phillips screwdriver
 - Manufacturer’s PC manual (if available)
 - Camera or smartphone (for documentation)
 - Compressed air (optional, for cleaning)

 Components Identified